adjust/rmq/README.md

 <img width="610" src="https://user-images.githubusercontent.com/474504/82765106-1c53a600-9e14-11ea-8c30-e96821afa0d8.png">

-In this example you see 5 connections consuming `task_kind1`, each wich 5 consumers each.
+In this example you see 5 connections consuming `task_kind1`, each with 5 consumers.
 They have a total of 1007 packages unacked.
 Below the marker you see connections which are not consuming.
 One of the handler connections died because I stopped the handler.
 Running the cleaner would clean that up (see below).